thekashifmalik/rincr/README.md

 - 12 monthly backups
 - 10 yearly backups

-Historical backups are kept in `myserver:~/backups/mydata/.kbackup`.
-They are fully browsable and take no extra space for unchanged files.
+Incremental backups are kept in `myserver:~/backups/mydata/.kbackup`.
+They are fully browsable and take no extra space for files that have not changed between versions.
+Each file acts as a full-backup and can be copied back out manually to restore data.

 We can also back up locally from remote locations:
 ```
 kbackup server1:~/mydata server2:~/otherdata ~/backups
 ```

 This will create incremental backups in `~/backups/mydata` and `~/backups/otherdata`.